 But the best thing about this part of the state is that what feels like a remote wilderness is actually a relatively short drive from New York City, Philadelphia, and Boston.
 You can access so much of the state’s beauty just by heading up the Northway (what the locals call I-87 above the capital) and choosing where to stop along the way to the Canadian border.
 If you need to feel an abundance of nature but can’t board a flight right now, you can still get your fill just by heading due north from all these cities and letting yourself take it all in.
 Here’s where to start.

 It’s hard to talk about Saratoga Springs without making it sound like a made-up village where Gilmore Girls could’ve been set.
-But this town of 28,000 has been thriving since long before the conflict between Team Jesse and Team Logan started in earnest: It was the site of a seminal Revolutionary War battle as well as a 19th century health and wellness destination.
+But this town of 28,000 has been thriving since long before the conflict between Team Jesse and Team Logan started in earnest: It was the site of a seminal Revolutionary War battle as well as a 19th-century health and wellness destination.

 The latter put the place on the map, as thousands flocked from the cities to drink from the dozens of mineral springs (you’ll still spot the drinking fountains around town) and relax at the famous European-style spa.
 More recently, the city’s mega-famous horse rack gained pop-culture immortality when Carly Simon sang about it in “You’re So Vain,” which kept visitors coming through the early 20th century.

-There’s a pretty good chance you’ve heard of this 31-mile-long beauty thanks to its destination status among families.
+One of the best lake towns in the US, there’s a pretty good chance you’ve heard of this 31-mile-long beauty thanks to its destination status among families.
 The kitschy main village may not have the same draw of Saratoga, but you’re not here exclusively for the small-town feels.
 You’re here to let the majesty of a massive body of water hugged by verdant mountains completely transfix you.
 If Lake Como had an adventurous American cousin, this would be it.

 In the warmer months, park yourself on “Million Dollar Beach” on the south shore of Lake George and take a dip.
 While this public strip of sand can get crowded, it’s also well situated to take in some incredible scenery with a long view that makes the water in front of you seem endless.
 If you want to get out on the water, rent a boat and explore some of the lake’s many bays, or buy your way onto one of the many ships that set sail for sightseeing.
 To get an aerial view, all you need to do is head up one of the lake’s surrounding mountains for a quick hike: Pilot Knob and Prospect Mountain are both popular for being relatively accessible, with sweeping views as a mid-trail reward.

 Got a little cash to drop and looking to live it up?
 Keep driving north of Lake George Village to Bolton’s Landing and hit up The Sagamore.
-The luxury resort will cost you, but it’s set on a tranquil section of the lake that provides outrageous panoramic views and a relaxed waterfront -- except here it’s combined with access to a spa, a pool, and drinking water with little cucumber slices in it.
+The luxury resort will cost you, but it’s set on a tranquil section of the lake that provides outrageous panoramic views and a relaxed waterfront—except here it’s combined with access to a spa, a pool, and drinking water with little cucumber slices in it.

 If you head southwest from Lake George, you’ll soon come across a body of water that might make you feel like you’re seeing double.
 The Great Sacandaga Lake is a stunning 29-mile-long body of water surrounded by dense forest that seems to come out of nowhere.
 It may not have the same colonial history to it as its nearby cousin, but that’s only because it didn’t even exist until the 1930s when the Sacandaga River was dammed to mitigate flooding.
-Now, the submerged valley provides the same access to boating, swimming, and fishing of nearby Lake George, but with a fraction of the boat traffic and crowds.
+Now, the submerged valley provides the same access to boating, swimming, and fishing as nearby Lake George, but with a fraction of the boat traffic and crowds.

-The sheer length of the lake makes getting from one end to the other a longer trek by boat, but as you head south the narrow body of water expands, becoming five miles wide -- more than two and a half times Lake George’s widest point.
+The sheer length of the lake makes getting from one end to the other a longer trek by boat, but as you head south the narrow body of water expands, becoming five miles wide—more than two and a half times Lake George’s widest point.
 It’s a great way to feel like you’ve got the place all to yourself.
 Some of the best hikes in the area are also relatively accessible for all ability levels, and a leaf-peeping trek to higher ground for a sweeping view of the valley is a good enough reason in itself for a fall Adirondack weekend trip.